About

 Miranda

 Miranda is a journalistically trained freelance writer and professional blogger.
 She started out as a science writer (and still covers technology and physics for two publications), but jumped at the chance to write about finances about four years ago.
 While she is no financial professional, she has enjoyed learning about different ways readers can improve their financial situations — tips she can use herself!
-Miranda contributes to MainStreet.com, Personal Dividends, Moolanomy, MoneyNing and Good Financial Cents in addition to Financial Highway.
+Miranda contributes to MainStreet.com, Financial Highway, Moolanomy, MoneyNing and Good Financial Cents in addition to Financial Highway.
 Her own blog is at AllBusiness.com: Personal Finance Corner.

 Kathryn Vercillo